 "Choose from tens of thousands of apps optimized for Apple silicon — including DaVinci Resolve Studio, Final Cut Pro, and Adobe Photoshop."

 Those same apps run on Windows — often faster.
 DaVinci Resolve uses CUDA and OpenCL natively.
 Blender supports OptiX on NVIDIA GPUs (60–66% faster ray tracing).
 Premiere Pro's Mercury Playback Engine prefers CUDA.
 Metal has no equivalent to NVIDIA's dedicated RT cores.
-Our machines ship with Office 2019 Pro+.
-The Mac Studio ships with a power cord.
+Our Ironclad ships with an RTX 3060 for CUDA-dependent workflows.
+Every machine includes Office 2019 Pro+.

 Need a small-footprint professional workstation instead?
 See the SFF Workstation — hand-fabricated, ISV-certified, $749.